Lucas Fitzgerald: 2015–2022

 Lucas returns to Erinsborough to meet with Melissa Lohan about selling the garage.
 He catches up with Sonya and tells her how his family is doing, before noticing that she is getting upset.
 Sonya tells him that she just misses him and pulls him in for a hug.
 Lucas tells mechanic, Bea Nilsson, that he is not planning to sell the garage just yet, and will hire a new manager for a one-month trial instead.
 However, after the garage is damaged by fire, Lucas agrees to sell it to Mel.
 Not long after, Sonya dies from ovarian cancer and Lucas returns with Vanessa for her memorial.
 At the wake, Lucas tells Bea that he is not going to sell the garage after all, and will use the insurance to repair the damage, before hiring another manager.
 Two years later, Lucas fires Bea after she searches through files found in Sheila Canning's (Shareena Clanton) car, which she was meant to be servicing.
+The following year, Lucas attends Toadie's wedding to Melanie Pearson (Lucinda Cowden).
+Two years later, he makes a brief return to finalise the sale of the garage to Shane Ramsay (Peter O'Brien).